Death to Timesheets

-It’s time we ditched the hourly rate, the time-based billing in arrears and the easy way to sell our expertise.
+It’s time we ditched the hourly, or time-based billing in arrears.
 This isn’t pricing and it’s causing the world a lot of pain.
-It’s time to unshackle yourself from what you don’t know, here’s why:
+It’s time to unshackle yourself from what you don’t know, here’s why.

 Hourly billing limits your income potential

 Work with an ASX200 company for 6 months and your work will bring in billions of dollars for them.
 7hrs a day, 21 days per month over 6 months (147hrs a month * 6 = 882hrs)….Now if you make $100/hr, you’ve made $88,200.
 Congratulations you just left more than 90% of the money you should have made on the table.

 Hourly billing is tied to stress and suicide in expert firms*

 Dentists and accountants lead suicide in the professions.
 This is usually tied to long hours of work, causing depression.
 This comes down to focusing on the wrong measurement in firms.
 That is hours sold.

 Stress is the leading cause to most terminal illnesses, so if you’re not hitting hours, I’d guess your stressed, and surprise surprise, next month has the same amount of hours, so where’s that 20% of growth expected to come from?

 Focusing on 80hr weeks doesn’t leave much time for emotional contribution in your life.
 Family is everything to me.
 I wake and focus on what I’m doing for them.
 If I can’t be top of my game, I’m failing them.